This summer the Ohio Search & Rescue team responded to the tragic drowning of Keith Schlabach, local to CAM’s headquarters in Berlin.

 If you would like to help support the work of Search and Rescue, please click below to give a one-time gift or start a monthly sponsorship.

-To help support the Search & Rescue program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Search & Rescue program, please click the button below to give a gift.